-- Peer review process: RER is a double blind peer reviewed electronic and print quarterly publication concerned with all aspects of environmental science and management.
+- Peer review process: RER is a single-blind peer reviewed electronic and print quarterly publication concerned with all aspects of environmental science and management.
 This process, as well as any policies related to the journal’s peer review procedures, is clearly described on the journal’s Web site (http://www.rengrj.com/journal/process)

 - Governing Body: RER has very strong editorial board, whose members are recognized experts in the subject areas included within the journal’s scope.
 The full names and affiliations of the journal’s editors is provided on the journal’s Web site (http://www.rengrj.com/journal/editorial.board)

 - Contact information: Journal is provided the contact information for the editorial office of RER (http://www.rengrj.com/journal/about)

 - Author fees / Access: The Journal database is fully open access and full text of published articles are available for everyone who can get access to the Journal website free of cost.
 Besides, the authors never pay any charges for submission, article processing and publication.

 - Copyright: Journals made clear the type of copyright under which authors work will be published.
 Upon acceptance of manuscript, authors will be asked to complete a 'Journal Publishing Agreement'.

 - Identification of and dealing with allegations of research misconduct: Editor-in-Chief takes reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.